Your guide to understanding K-12 Classroom Management

-Teaching is a highly demanding profession — and not just because it comes with high stakes.
-Learning how to teach requires developing not only subject matter expertise, but skills spanning technology, administration, conflict resolution, child development, and many more competencies.
+Teaching can be a highly demanding profession.
+In addition to subject matter expertise, teaching requires additional skills spanning technology, administration, conflict resolution, child development, and more.

 Teachers spend a median of 54 hours per week on the job.
 However, non-teachers may be surprised to learn that less than half of that time is spent on actual instruction.